 3Prove your financial means

-You need to prove not only that you can pay your tuition fee, but that you have the financial means to provide for yourself while studying in the Netherlands.
-This comes in at an amount of 10.350 euros total and must be proven for each year that you are studying in the Netherlands.
-For your first year of study, you will more than likely have to prove your financial means by providing what’s called a ‘Package Fee’ to your chosen educational institution.
+If you want to study in the Netherlands as an American, you need to prove that you can pay your tuition fee and have the financial means to provide for yourself.
+This comes in at 10.350 euros total and must be confirmed for each year you study in the Netherlands.
+For your first year of study, you will likely have to prove your financial means by providing a ‘Package Fee’ to your chosen educational institution.
 This package fee includes your tuition and your proof of financial means.

-At first, this might seem daunting: you’re sending a considerable amount of money to a different country.
+At first, this might seem daunting: you’re sending considerable money to a different country.
 Rest assured that once your Dutch bank account is set up, the proof of financial means will be sent back to you.
-After this first year, there are more flexible ways to show you’ve got the required financial means to stay.
-Read more about how to proof your financial means on the website of the Dutch Immigration Service.
+After this first year, there are more flexible ways to show you have the financial means to stay.
+Read more about how to prove your financial means on the website of the Dutch Immigration Service.

 4Arrange your housing